SAP Customer Data Cloud (CDC): Identity, Consent, and CIAM Explained

 CEO & SAP CX Architect, Spadoom AG

-Customer data doubles in volume roughly every two years (MIT, 2023), yet 99% of it remains scattered, unconnected, and underutilised.
-Meanwhile, GDPR enforcement authorities have issued over €4.5 billion in fines since 2018, with penalties growing every year.
-The twin challenge — using data effectively while managing it responsibly — is exactly what SAP Customer Data Cloud (CDC) solves.
+Customer data doubles roughly every two years (MIT, 2023), yet 99% of it sits scattered and unused.
+Meanwhile, GDPR enforcement has hit over EUR 4.5 billion in fines since 2018, growing every year.
+So you’ve got this twin problem: you need to use data better AND manage it more responsibly.
+That’s exactly what SAP Customer Data Cloud (CDC) is for.

 TL;DR: SAP CDC manages customer identity, authentication, consent, and profile data across all touchpoints.
 Built on four pillars — Customer Identity, Customer Consent, Customer Profile, and CIAM for B2B — it handles registration, SSO, progressive profiling, and GDPR compliance.
 It feeds identity data to SAP CDP for unification and activation.
 Typical implementation takes 6–10 weeks.